-Mast cells are a type of blood cell made in the bone marrow that is involved in allergic reactions and fighting parasitic infections.
+Mast cells are a type of blood cell made in the bone marrow.
+They are involved in allergic reactions and help fight off parasitic infections.
 Mast cells produce histamine, a chemical that can cause itching, sneezing, congestion, swelling, and wheezing.

 Cutaneous mastocytosis is an increase of mast cells in the skin.
 About 90% of people with mastocytosis have the cutaneous type.
 Subtypes of cutaneous mastocytosis include:

 Diffuse erythrodermic mastocytosis.
-Found most commonly in children younger than three years old, diffuse erythrodermic mastocytosis may not be noticeable when a child is born, but it can later show up as a rapid thickening of the skin.
-Symptoms of systemic mastocytosis (see below) and blisters are also common.
+This type of mastocytosis is found most often in children younger than three years old.
+Diffuse erythrodermic mastocytosis may not be noticeable when a child is born, but it can later show up as a rapid thickening of the skin.
+Symptoms of systemic mastocytosis (see the Symptoms and Signs section) and blisters are also common.

 Systemic mastocytosis involves internal organs throughout the body, including the gastrointestinal tract, bone marrow, liver, spleen, and lymph nodes.
 Lymph nodes are tiny, bean-shaped organs that help fight infection.
-In 85% of people with systemic mastocytosis, urticaria pigmentosa (see above) develops first.
+About 85% of the time, urticaria pigmentosa (see above) develops first.